s2tephen/huntr/docs/design.md

 ### Security concerns

-To use Huntr, you must register with an @mit.edu address.
-This limits the app’s users to people who would otherwise have access to Anne Hunter’s mailing list, i.e. the MIT community.
-Besides email addresses (which are publicly accessible via MIT people search anyway), Huntr does not request or store any personal information from its users and thus bear no risk of exposing sensitive information.
+#### Security Requirements
+* Only users with MIT email addresses are provided access to Huntr.
+This limits Huntr’s data to users who would otherwise have access to Anne Hunter’s emails (MIT community).
+* Users must be logged in to view listings.
+* Users cannot view other users' favorites.
+* No exposure of sensitive information.
+Huntr stores no personal information from users besides email addresses, which are publicly searchable via MIT people search.

+#### Threat Model
+Hacking the email account that Huntr processes emails from Spoofing emails from Anne Hunter
+Taking control of other users’ accounts and changing their favorited listings

+#### Risks and Mitigations
-To circumvent the risk of users signing up with fake kerberos or @mit.edu addresses that do not belong to them, we will use email verification to ensure that they are indeed the owners of those addresses.
-Furthermore, if someone else’s address is used to sign up, this verifying email will contain a link that allows the recipient to indicate that they did not intend to sign up for the service.
+* **Users sign up with fake Kerberos or email addresses that do not belong to them**
+  → Use email verification to ensure that they are owners of those addresses.
+If someone else’s address is used to sign up, the verifying email will contain a link that allows the recipient to indicate that they did not intend to sign up for the service.
 In this case, the email address will be blacklisted from registering for 24 hours, thus deterring trolls and other malicious users.

+* **Email server crashes, so Huntr cannot fetch emails to process**
+  → Retroactively update the database after a crash.
+Huntr does this by utilizing the “recent:” gmail prefix, which shows all of Huntr’s email from the past thirty days regardless of whether or not it’s been sent to a POP client already.
+Then, Huntr checks the email against the listings that have already been processed and creates listings for any emails missing from the database.

+* **Email account that Huntr fetches from is hacked**
+  → We’ll notice if the email is hacked, in which case we’ll create a new account and remove the old account from eecs-jobs-announce.
+The new account will be used to fetch emails.

 ### User interface